 The principles or standards of conduct we work to; our judgment of what is important in life.

 I truly believe that part of what makes this community so special is the holistic education we provide for our pupils.
-Our Performing Arts status, extra-curricular clubs, sporting activities and House competitions, combined with our wonderful visits programme, provide pupils with a unique opportunity to appreciate the world around them.
+Our extra-curricular clubs, sporting activities, the arts and House competitions, combined with our wonderful visits programme, provide pupils with a unique opportunity to appreciate the world around them.
 I have long believed that the creative arts provide an exceptional platform upon which pupils can develop new skills, grow in confidence and, as people, develop qualities, in an environment where their talents are nurtured and then celebrated.
 The arts offer us something special, whether it be learning an instrument, acting in a play, dancing, singing or just being involved in a production as part of a company.
 This holistic approach to school life, for me, is integral to a good education and wonderful preparation for future life.

 In 2017 Woldgate School was presented with an ‘Outstanding Outcomes Award’ from the SSAT for our academic results.
 We are also recognised by the Department of Education as being one of the ‘Top 100’ most improved schools in the country, out of three thousand eight hundred.
 As one of only ten schools nationally, we have been selected to appear in a Parliamentary publication which celebrates excellence in education.
 Achievements such as these are testament to the hard work and dedication of pupils, parents and teachers, and they draw upon a combination of academic rigour, pastoral care of the highest quality, excellent teaching and learning, complemented by structures that monitor progress and intervene to provide individual support for each and every pupil.

 As we look to the future, I am absolutely committed to ensuring Woldgate School continues to develop with a clear, confident and strong identity based on shared values and with each pupil known and cared for as an individual.
 Our culture of collaboration and success will be matched by our determination to do the very best, both pastorally and academically, for the children in our care.